dootamroy/FaceRecognition-Attendance-System/README.md

 # FaceRecognition_Attendance_System
- face recognition attendance system with Firebase
+ face-recognition attendance system with record saving in firebase for later data visualisation in android app.